 - 45.1 The Employer will determine which agency services will be subject to competitive contracting in accordance with RCW 41.06.142, WAC 200-320, and WAC 357-43.
 Nothing in this Agreement will constitute a waiver of the Union's right to negotiate a mandatory subject in association with Employer's right to engage in competitive contracting.
-The Employer will notify the Union prior to notifying employees and will satisfy its collective bargaining obligation before contracting for bargaining unit work. - 45.2 The Employer will notify the Executive Director of the Union of the proposed contracting in writing.
-If known at the time of the written notification, the notice must include: - A. The location where the work will be performed; - B. Whether or not the contract is for work customarily and historically performed by bargaining unit members within the impacted bargaining unit and location; - C. A description of the work to be contracted;
+The Employer will notify the Union prior to notifying employees and will satisfy its collective bargaining obligation before contracting for bargaining unit work.
+The Employer will make ongoing efforts to fill vacant, funded permanent bargaining unit positions while a staffing shortage necessitates contracting work temporarily. - 45.2 The Employer will notify the Executive Director of the Union of the proposed contracting in writing.
+If known at the time of the written notification, the notice must include: - A. The location where the work will be performed; - B. Whether or not the contract is for work customarily and historically performed by bargaining unit members within the impacted bargaining unit and location; - C. A description of the work to be contracted; - D. A description of the reasons for the contracting; and - E. The length and amount of the contract.

-- D. A description of the reasons for the contracting; and - E. The length and amount of the contract. - 45.3 The Union will have twenty-one (21) calendar days from receipt of the written notice to request negotiations.
+- 45.3 The Union will have twenty-one (21) calendar days from receipt of the written notice to request negotiations.
 The request must be in writing and filed with the OFM State Human Resources Labor Relations Section (LRS) at labor.relations@ofm.wa.gov.
 If the Union does not request negotiations within twenty-one (21) calendar days, the Employer may contract for the work without the need for further negotiations. - 45.4 In the event of conditions beyond the control of the Employer such as emergencies or mandated conditions requiring immediate implementation, the Employer will notify the Union in writing as soon as practicable.